Updated August 28, 2022.

 More here: Your Guide to Travel and Your Feet

 Not every beach has buggy issues, but for the ones that do, you’ll be glad you remembered your bug repellent!
-The best I’ve found actually comes in a solid form, which is perfect for travel.
+The best I’ve found actually comes in a wipe which is perfect for travel.
 And I’ll give you a tip that a travel vaccination nurse gave me: put your sunscreen on first, wait 15 minutes, then apply your bug repellent.
 The sunscreen needs to soak in, but the bug repellent needs to sit on top!

 Is bug repellent enough?
 Your Guide to Travel Vaccinations